KathyDo25/cprg-218-lab-2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Tiramisu

+Ingredients:
+Egg Yolks: Egg yolks are essential for a thick, rich, velvety smooth filling.
+Though some traditional recipes use raw eggs, this one doesn't — raw eggs carry the risk of food-borne illness.
+Sugar: White sugar is cooked with egg yolks and combined with mascarpone to create a sweet, creamy filling.
+Milk: Whole milk slightly thins the thick filling, resulting in a spreadable texture.
+Cream: Beat heavy cream until stiff peaks form to create an irresistible whipped cream.
+Vanilla: Vanilla extract adds subtle flavor to the homemade whipped cream.
+Mascarpone: Mascarpone, a creamy Italian cheese with a smooth texture and fresh taste, is a key ingredient in classic tiramisu.
+Coffee: Ladyfingers are soaked in strong, spiked coffee — this is what gives tiramisu its signature flavor.
+Rum: Rum is used to spike the coffee that will be drizzled over the ladyfingers.
+Some Allrecipes community members say they prefer Kahlua.
+Ladyfingers: Ladyfingers are small sponge cakes that are shaped like thick fingers.
+If you can't find ladyfingers at your grocery store, you can use pound cake cut into strips.
+Cocoa Powder: Finish off this decadent dessert with a generous dusting of cocoa powder.

+Instructions:
+Make the Filling: Cook the egg yolks, sugar, and milk until slightly thickened.
+Let cool slightly, then chill in the fridge for about an hour.
+When the filling has fully chilled, mix in mascarpone cheese.
+Make the Whipped Cream: Beat heavy cream with vanilla extract until stiff peaks form.
+Soak the Ladyfingers: Combine coffee and rum in a small bowl.
+Pour mixture over ladyfingers that have been split in half lengthwise.
+Assemble the Tiramisu: Line the bottom of a baking dish with soaked ladyfingers.
+Spread half of the mascarpone mixture over the ladyfingers, then half of the whipped cream over that.
+Repeat in the same order.
+Dust with cocoa powder.